Social commerce strategies: from browsing to buying on social media

 Blockchain and NFTs

 Blockchain technology enables ownership verification and limited edition products.
-NFTs open up new marketing opportunities.
+NFTs open new marketing opportunities.

 Social payments